ashishpatel26/ML-Notes-in-Markdown/13-Appendix/01-Programming/02-Python/03-Pandas.md

 ## Manipulating Dataframes

+> NOT COMPLETE: would need to visit more websites and research materials to complete manipulatio

 1. **Adding a new column**

 	1. **Single Value(loc)**: The operator `loc` can be used to add a new column to an existing dataframe.